HISTORY 192-170--ONLINE TRITON COLLEGE

 2. On the first day of class you may not be able to log in.
 It may take a few days for I.T.
 Services to put you on the system.
 You can certainly try to log in on your own using the information below.
 But if you cannot get on right away, use the time to do your first reading assignment.

 4. This information is for the printed copy of this syllabus.
 Here is how to sign in to your course.
-Even if you are already logged in and reading this from inside the WebCt course already, it would not hurt to read it again anyway.
+Even if you are already logged in and reading this from inside the BlackBoard course already, it would not hurt to read it again anyway.

 • Start your browser.
 Make sure Java is enabled.
 Close all other programs.